kelvn-dev/documentation-hub/interview-preparation/springboot.md

 READ_UNCOMMITTED: transaction can read the data of another uncommitted transaction

-READ_COMMITTED: transaction cannot read data until another transaction is committed
+READ_COMMITTED: transaction can only read data that has been committed

-REPEATABLE_READ: when transaction is opened, modification operations are no longer allowed.
+REPEATABLE_READ: guarantee if a transaction reads a row multiple times, it always get the same result even if other transactions commit changes to that row.
+The implementation depend on db.
+For mvcc-based used by postgre, transaction sees a snapshot of data at start time.
+For lock-based, some db may use shared lock to avoid modification but it reduce concurrency

 SERIALIZABLE: the highest isolation level.
-Under this level, transactions are executed sequentially
+Under this level, result of concurrent transactions is exactly the same as if they are executed sequentially.
+For mvcc-based, transactions read from snapshots without blocking but will track who read and write what to detect dangerous pattern to abort transaction.
+For lock-based, db use exclusive lock and range lock to prevent inserts.

 ```
 +----------------+------------+---------------------+--------------+